huashen218/MultiTurnCleanup/README.md

 Detailed experiments and analyses can be found in our [paper]().

 ## Dataset Description
-Disfl-QA consists of ~12k disfluent questions with the following train/dev/test splits:
+MultiTurnCleanup consists of ~143k multi-turn cleanup labels with the following train/dev/test splits:
 | File      | #Conv   |  #Turns   |   #Tokens   |  #Cleanup  |
 |-----|-----|-----|-----|-----|
 |Train | 932 | 74k   |  1M  |  132k  |